700:1 Sub-Micro Plastic Planetary Gearmotor 6Dx21L mm

 This dimension diagram is also available as a downloadable PDF (92k pdf).

-These motors originally shipped with leads that extended approximately 2 cm (0.8″) from the back of the motor, but we began transitioning to shipping units with much longer leads (approximately 12.5 cm, or 5″) in January, 2017.
+These motors previously shipped with red and blue leads that extended approximately 12.5 cm (5″) from the back of the motor, but we began transitioning to shipping units with shorter red and black leads (approximately 5 cm, or 2″) in November 2019.
+All units with a 26:1 gear ratio are already shipping with the new, shorter leads.
+The other gear ratio options are still in the process of transitioning, so you could receive either lead length in your order.
 These leads are pre-stripped and unterminated (i.e. they do not end in a connector).

 The micro plastic gearmotor’s output shaft is compatible with our 14 mm wheels.
 We do not have any brackets for this gearmotor, and it does not have any mounting holes, but its compact size makes it easy to fasten with tape or glue.
 Alternatively, since this gearmotor is nearly the same size as a 1/4″ fuse, it can be mounted using standard 1/4″ (6 mm) fuse clips, which can be found at places like Radio Shack and Digi-Key.